farazsth98/farazsth98.github.io/_posts/2019-07-19-rop-emporium-challenges.markdown

 ```
 It's a tiny function that just calls `system("/bin/cat flag.txt")`.
 This is the function we want to jump to.
 Seems easy enough.

-Now that we know what to do, let's crash the binary and see where it crashes.
+Now that we know what to do, let's attempt to crash the program and see exactly where the crash occurs.
 I like to use gdb gef for this as it has its own built in `pattern create` and `pattern offset` shown below.

 ```shell
 gef➤  pattern create 50